rajeshvinayagam-lab/MDB-live-2020/README.md

 * ### [Download the Realm CLI Client](https://docs.mongodb.com/realm/deploy/realm-cli-reference/#installation)
   * Follow the instructions on this page to download the Realm CLI for your platform.
 * ### [Import the code into your Realm App](https://docs.mongodb.com/realm/deploy/realm-cli-reference/#import-an-application)
+  * From the root of the local github clone:
     * Log in via the Realm CLI using the details of the key you just created above (Project level):
      `realm-cli login --api-key="<my api key>" --private-api-key="<my private api key>"`

-  * From the root of the local github clone run the following to create a new Stitch App:
+    * Run the following to create a new Stitch App:
      `realm-cli import`

 * ### Answer the questions e.g.: